pymor/pymor/docs/source/tutorial-rb.rst

 Orthonormalizing the bases does not change their linear span, so best-approximation errors stay the same.
-Also, we can can compute these errors now more easily by exploiting orthogonality:
+Also, we can compute these errors now more easily by exploiting orthogonality:

 .. jupyter-execute::